What forms do I use to make a Lasting Power of Attorney (LPA)?

 Creating a Lasting Power of Attorney requires several essential forms, each designed to protect your interests and ensure your wishes are legally documented:

-- Registration Forms (LP2): For those with older LPA versions, the LP2 form ensures your existing arrangements remain valid.
-This form bridges the gap between previous formats (LP114, LPA117, LPA PW, or LPA PA) and current requirements.
+5. Registration Forms (LP2): Update older LPA versions (LP114, LPA117, LPA PW, or LPA PA) to current requirements.

 Accessing your LPA Forms